niranjansah87/Professional-Invoice-Software-in-C--/README.md

 7.Billing and Invoicing (10 points):
  Enable users to create new invoices, add products to invoices, and calculate the total bill amount.

+ I made this project for my friend's brother who is currently studying in first year

 8. Documentation (10 points):
    	Provide documentation for the code, including class descriptions, function descriptions and examples of usage.